-- For FY 2020-21, the state’s initial action plan proposed $35.6 million to combat the current early education inefficiencies, calling for the expansion of the NC Pre-K and Smart Start programs as well as increased funding for the early educator pipeline and the NC Infant Toddler program that provides early intervention services.
+- For FY 2020-21, the state’s initial action plan proposed $35.6 million to combat the current early education inefficiencies, calling for the expansion of the NC Pre-K and Smart Start programs as well as increased funding for the early educator pipeline, Child Care WAGE$ Salary Supplement Program, and the NC Infant Toddler program that provides early intervention services.

 - Two other activities are also underway with grant funding: to develop a new early learning program for infants and toddlers modeled on the NC Pre-K program, and to create quality transition for young children from early childhood to K-3 classrooms.

 - There are several provisions of the state’s initial response that would benefit infants and toddlers and align with Think Babies™ NC policy priorities.